GiGi2044/GiGi2044/README.md

 - 🚀 Having completed the Le Wagon web development bootcamp in late 2023, I am eager to hone my skills in programming, with a bias toward Frontend and design

-- 👨‍💼 I am currently working on perfecting my <a href="https://gigi2044.github.io/profile/" target="_blank">portfolio page</a> using HTML, pure CSS and some JavaScript ✨
+- 👨‍💼 I am always working on perfecting my <a href="https://gigi2044.github.io/profile/" target="_blank">portfolio page</a> using HTML, pure CSS and some JavaScript ✨

 - 💻 My most recent projects are:

+  - During The Le Wagon bootcamp:
     - 🎨 Artvista built using Ruby on Rails
     - ✈ Wanderwise built using Ruby on Rails
+  - In 2024:
+    - <i class="fa-regular fa-file-invoice"></i> JustInvoice built using Ruby on Rails, see it <a href="https://justinvoice.it" target="_blank">here</a>

 - 📫 How to reach me:
   - 📧 Directly at **gian@cunninghams.ch**